robertorcosta/azure-docs.pt-br/articles/communication-services/concepts/sdk-options.md

 ### <a name="ios-and-android-support-details"></a>detalhes de suporte do iOS e Android

-- Serviços de comunicação bibliotecas de cliente do iOS destino versão 13 + e Xcode 11 +.
+- Serviços de comunicação destino do IOS SDKs versão 13 + e Xcode 11 +.
-- Bibliotecas de cliente Java do Android destino nível da API do Android 21 + e Android Studio 4.0 +
+- Os SDKs do Java Android direcionam o nível de API do Android 21 + e Android Studio 4.0 +

 ### <a name="net-support-details"></a>Detalhes do suporte do .NET